saoun/dataviz/PickingRightViz.md

 # Picking the right type of visualization

-some basic visualization guidelines that can help you decide what type of visualization will work best for different types of data and how to show data relationships.
+Here are some basic visualization guidelines that can help you decide what type of visualization will work best for different types of data and how to show data relationships.
 These guidelines are also good general considerations beyond Silk for other visualization tools, particularly if you are building simple visualizations.

 Here’s a short version of the Silk Visualization Guidelines: